 Registered on the Scottish Storytelling Directory since 2007 and the Scottish Storytelling Forum Representative for Lanarkshire, Allison has performed at every major festival, including: Celtic Connections, Inverclyde Myths and Legends, The Scottish Internationa Storytelling Festival, Edinburgh Book Festival, Edinburgh Fringe, Glasgow Film Festival and West-End Festival, Edinburgh & Glasgow Science Festivals, Kirkintilloch Canal Festival, and hundreds of different schools, libraries, arts, heritage, health and community celebrations throughout the UK.

 Her style is friendly and engaging.
 She makes audience participation a regular feature of her storytelling, and is highly skilled at entertaining multi-generational audiences and families at public events.

-A qualified SEN and Tertiary teacher, and respected workshop facilitator in all aspects of storytelling and folktale collecting and writing.
+Allison is a fully qualified, Additional Support Needs and Tertiary teacher, and respected workshop facilitator in all aspects of storytelling and folktale collecting and writing.

 Her reminiscence and story-sharing work in care homes was commended in Scottish Parliament, as exemplary practice in 2014.

 Allison has worked with and designed numerous intergenerational projects.
 Collecting oral history and stories from people and projects is the golden thread that runs throughout her vibrant career in the Scottish Arts.